Breast cancer is not always pink: a personal tale

 She talked.
 I chewed.
 She talked some more.
 I chewed some more.
 In fact, my chewing became more aggressive.
 I think I was growling as the cold pancake mash moved down my throat.
 She was oblivious.

-“Again, you need to consider a support group.
-You can’t go through this without help.
+“Again, you need to consider a breast cancer support group.
+You can’t go through your cancer recovery without help.
 We are all here to give you that help.”

 I didn’t scream.
 I didn’t point out she was the opposite of help.
 That her presence was making me miserable.
-I did say firmly, “I’ll take care of it.”
+That cancer is not always pink.
+But I did say firmly, “I’ll take care of it.”

 What the Cancer Lady did to me was wrong on many levels.
 She was rude, condescending, and stubborn.
-But her words bothered me the most.
+But her words, "you will always be a cancer patient," bothered me the most.

-Breast cancer is not a pink ribbon to me
+Breast cancer is not always pink to me

-If you want to help cancer patients, don’t dictate what we need, or why we need to wear a pink ribbon.
-We don’t lose our individuality just because we have a condition in common.
+If you want to help breast cancer patients, don’t dictate what we need or why we need to wear a pink ribbon.
+We don’t lose our individuality just because we have breast cancer in common.
 We can survive cancer without becoming perpetual “cancer survivors.”

-Some people will benefit from quilts and ribbons and support groups.
+Some people will benefit from quilts and pink ribbons, and support groups.
 Others will do better if they can just eat their pancakes in peace.
 Not all breast cancer survivors want to wear pink ribbons.
+And remember cancer is not always pink

-Beth Weber is a writer, blogger, editor, and proofreader.
+Beth Weber, author of "Breast cancer is not always pink" is a writer, blogger, editor, and proofreader.
 From Quincy, Illinois's "Gem City."